20.1 Travel and accommodation

 In case there are requests to promote events or meetings by other societies/organisations then these can be added to the website (non-ESHRE) events calendar.
 Requests to circulate/disseminate research surveys should be handled by the relevant Special Interest Group(s).
 If the Special Interest Group(s) endorse(s) the study, a mailing can be conducted.

 20.4 Europe as defined by ESHRE

-The following countries were defined as “belonging to” Europe.
+The following countries, members of the Council of Europe, were defined as “belonging to” Europe.
 In most instances these countries are signatories of the Oviedo Convention.